opencontainers/.github/docs/introduction/container-images.md

 ## What about a container image?

 The words "container" and "image" are sometimes used synonymously, but are subtly two different things.
-The image is a binary sitting on your filesystem of actual stuff in some frozen state.
-In docker you start from a bunch of compressed archives put together, and some other container formats have specialized compressed filesystems as images.
-A really good metaphor I like to use is that the image is the filesystem / binary that you might have sitting somewhere, and the container is the instance of that binary.
-Just like a class has instances of it, an image has instances, and we call them containers.
+You can think of a container image as a template, and a container is one or more running instances of that template.
+In more concrete terms, the image is some binary sitting on your filesystem that is ready to instantiate to create an isolated, encapsulated environment.

 ## Example Interactions